 In 1999, many changes took place within the foundation.
 Robert B. Trull, founder and Chairman of the Board of Trustees, and his sister, Jean T. Herlin, also founder and Trustee resigned from the Board.
 Both were given the honorary title of Trustee Emeritus.
 At the 1999 Trull Foundation Semi Annual Meeting, Sarah H. Olfers was elected Trustee to fill the position of her mother, Jean T. Herlin and R. Scott Trull was elected Trustee to fill the position of his father Robert B. Trull.
 At that same meeting, Colleen Claybourn was appointed Chairman of the Board.

 Following the resignation of Rose C. Lancaster in 2007, at the 2008 foundation annual meeting, the board elected Cara P. Herlin (daughter-in-law of Jean T. Herlin) as trustee.
 The Board also appointed R. Scott Trull, Vice Chairman of the Board of Trustees, replacing Rose C. Lancaster.
+The Board honored Rose with the title of Trustee Emerita, in appreciation of 32 years of commitment to The Trull Foundation.

 At the 2013 Trull Foundation Annual Trustees meeting, R. Scott Trull was elected Chairman of the Board, Cara P. Herlin as Vice Chairman, and Craig A. Wallis as Secretary/Treasurer.
 Colleen Claybourn and Sarah H. Olfers continue as Trustees on the Foundation board.